 Companies aren’t only competing for customers and clients, they are competing for the gold-standard players in the labor market as well.
 The terms company culture, employee well-being and work-life balance populate most job postings today, as employers hope these perks will draw top talent.
 But are employers truly investing in employees?

+- Higher productivity.
 Multiple studies indicate that happy, healthy and engaged employees are more productive and reduce costs in a company.
 Employees with more positive experiences at work were “much more likely to report significantly higher levels of discretionary effort,” according to the Employee Experience Index, the workplace quality measuring tool developed by IBM and Globoforce.

-How to support employee well-being at work
+How to improve employee well-being

 “Progress equals happiness.” – Tony Robbins

-In order to create an environment focused on progress and development, consider providing ongoing training, not only for your employees’ job functions but for their lives outside of the workplace as well.
-You might bring in a financial consultant for a lunch-and-learn session, or provide free yoga classes once a week where employees can learn strategies to destress and refocus.
-Offer to pay for online courses or to send employees to workshops and conferences that give them a chance to expand their networks and establish themselves as industry insiders, and even as experts.
+In order to create an environment focused on progress and development, consider providing ongoing professional training.
+In today’s remote-work world, online events like a lunch-and-learn session with a financial consultant or an internal expert are a great way to invest in employee well-being while also providing a bonding experience.
+You can also pay for online courses or send employees to digital conferences that give them a chance to expand their networks and establish themselves as industry insiders, and even as experts.

 Start to implement your company wellness program today with help from the Tony Robbins team.
-Schedule a completely free session with one of Tony’s top trainers who will lead your employees through team-building and goal setting exercises to jump-start your journey to an unshakable company culture.
+Schedule a session with one of Tony’s top trainers who will lead your employees through team-building and goal setting exercises to jump-start your journey to an unshakable company culture.